samolego/MegaLoot-Imitation-Datapack/README.md

 # MegaLoot-Imitation-Datapack
 Datapack for Minecraft JE 1.14, that tries to imitate Megaloot mod

-I'm not affiliated with the megaloot mod in any way. (!)
+This datapack for Minecraft Java Edition tries to imitate the Megaloot mod, that was created by Zairus.

-This datapack for Minecraft Java Edition tries to imitate the megaloot mod, that was created by Zairus.
+(link to his awesome project: https://github.com/Zairus/MegaLoot) I'm not affiliated with the Megaloot mod in any way. (!)

-(link to his awesome project: https://github.com/Zairus/MegaLoot)
+Note: this is still WIP

 It is my first datapack, so there may be better ways to do the stuff that I'm doing :-P.